Found Another Gray Hair? Here's What It Means For Your Health

 It's also worth noting that quantity does matter, most likely.
 "More grays signify possibly more oxidative stress involving the pigment-making cells in the hair follicle, the melanocytes1," said Dr. Gersch.
 "Melanocytes utilize a great deal of energy to make hair pigment and therefore can reveal early stages of oxidative stress more readily than other cell types."

 What to do if you're going prematurely gray.

 Don't get us wrong—we love a beautiful silver mane.
 But if you suspect your gray hairs are the result of prolonged stress, vitamin deficiencies, or an indicator of a disease that runs in your family, it's time to take a closer look at your health.
 Here are a few doctor-recommended next steps if you think your gray hair might be trying to tell you something:

 1. Get a checkup.

-"Early graying is linked to elevated oxidative stress (a state of inflammation), coronary artery disease, thickening of the lining (the intima) of the carotid artery, smoking, obesity, and psychosocial stress," said Dr. Gersch.
-For patients graying prematurely who have a family history of cancer, dementia, and heart disease, she recommends getting a checkup that includes blood work to check the status of cardiac health, lipids and inflammation markers, thyroid, nutrition, sleep, and stress.
+"Early graying is linked to elevated oxidative stress (a state of inflammation), coronary artery disease, thickening of the lining (the intima) of the carotid artery2, smoking3, obesity4, and psychosocial stress," said Dr. Gersch.
+For patients graying prematurely who have a family history of cancer, dementia, and heart disease5, she recommends getting a checkup that includes blood work to check the status of cardiac health, lipids and inflammation markers, thyroid, nutrition, sleep, and stress6.

 2. Try digestive enzymes.